-Finalize the Training Strategy
+Einglize the Training Ctuatana

-- Develop timelines for training.
-Trainings should be scheduled as soon as possible to prepare for the commencement of dual status practices next month. - Develop training materials that include any formalized new protocols or procedures as well as tools developed to guide practices (e.g., process map narratives, worksheets, information on screening and assessment tools, case worker task lists, and case planning templates).

-Begin Development of an Implementation Evaluation Plan

-Early in the Mobilization and Advocacy phase, the Executive Committee was encouraged to develop a list of goals and desired outcomes for the initiative.
+→ Finalize the Training Strategy Develop timelines for training.
+Trainings should be scheduled as soon as possible to prepare for the commencement of dual status practices next month.
+Develop training materials that include any formalized new protocols or procedures as well as tools developed to guide practices (e.g., process map narratives, worksheets, information on screening and assessment tools, case worker task list and case planning templates). sts, Begin Development of an Implementation Evaluation Plan Early in the Mobilization and Advocacy phase, the Executive Committee was encouraged to develop a list of goals and design the property of the patient states were suited by this list and pour this list becomes the frame outcomes for the initiative.
 Development of the action strategy was guided by this list, and now this list becomes the framework for an implementation evaluation plan.
-This plan will be used to show whether the practices have been carried out as intended and how effective this activity has been in reaching the desired outcomes.
+This plan will be used to show whether the practices GUIDEBOOK have been carried out as intended and how effective this activity has been in reaching the desired outcomes.
 An evaluation plan also provides a mechanism for accountability both internally and when publicized in the community.

-GUIDEBOOK Guidebook (pp. 84-85) Creating a learningoriented evaluation plan
+Guidebook (pp. 84-85) Creating a learningoriented evaluation plan

 Construct a logic model.
 A logic model illustrates what you are trying to accomplish and how, depicting the relationship between the activities undertaken and the outcomes sought.
 See Appendix P: Outagamie Logic Model for an example of a logic model for a dual status initiative.

-Identify questions to be answered in order to evaluate the initiative (indicators).

-- How is this information collected?
-What is the source? - How is the information analyzed to determine whether the objective was met?
+Identify questions to be answered in order to evaluate the initiative (indicators). • How is this information collected?
+What is the source? • How is the information analyzed to determine whether the objective was met?
 Determine how to develop or use an existing database to track the target population and measure outcomes.
 Identify mechanisms for ensuring that evaluation results are considered and applied to the dynamic work of multi-system reform.

-➡ FINAL CHECKLIST: IMPLEMENTATION - MONTH 10
+⇒ FINAL CHECKLIST: IMPLEMENTATION - MONTH 10

-- ➡ Finalize and Formalize Policies, Protocols, and Procedures to Be Used by Staff - C Finalize the Training Strategy - C Begin Development of an Implementation Evaluation Plan
+- ○ Finalize and Formalize Policies, Protocols, and Procedures to Be Used by Staff - ⇒ Finalize the Training Strategy - ○ Begin Development of an Implementation Evaluation Plan